-- OP1, as a Hosting Operator, owns an applicable shared NG-RAN which can be shared to other operators (e.g., OP2).
+- OP1, as a Hosting NG-RAN Operator, owns an applicable Shared NG-RAN which can be shared to other operators (e.g., OP2).

-- OP2, as a Participating Operator, has 5G network sharing agreement with OP1.
+- OP2, as a Participating NG-RAN Operator, has 5G network sharing agreement with OP1.
 In addition, OP2 may have its own non-shared 5G network.

 - Shared NG-RAN of OP1 does not have direct connections between the shared access and the core networks of the participating operators OP2.